 Luckily, your yoga practice can serve your body as much as your mind, helping you combat those sneaky yuletide calories and stay slim and trim throughout the merrymaking … and beyond.

-Add the following muscle-building, metabolism-amping poses into your regular yoga routine to help turn that sugar cookie into abs — not love handles!
+Add the following muscle-building, metabolism-amping holiday yoga poses into your regular yoga routine to help turn that sugar cookie into abs — not love handles!

 Sukhasana: A mindfulness meditation